24 hours customer service +9779849693351

 Trek Difficulty and Physical Preparation

-Regular cardiovascular exercise and strength training before the trek will enhance your endurance.
-Mental preparation is equally important, being ready to adapt to changing weather and rugged trails ensures a smoother and more enjoyable trek.
+Regular cardiovascular exercise and strength training before the trek build endurance.
+Mental preparation also plays a key role; trekkers who stay adaptable to changing weather enjoy a smoother and more fulfilling adventure.

 Permits and Regulations